-Park University reserves the right to administratively withdraw a student from class(es) for failure to meet financial obligations or failure to participate in an academicallyrelated activity in a class during the first two weeks of the semester/term.
-If a student fails to initiate the academic withdrawal process and has not participated in an academically-related activity in the class during the first two weeks of the semester or term, the University will initiate an administrative withdrawal with no record on the transcript.
+Administrative withdrawals are initiated by Park University for reasons such as non-attendance, non-payment, academic suspension, or misconduct.
+Park University reserves the right to administratively withdraw a student from class(es) for failure to meet financial obligations or failure to participate in an academically related activity in a class during the first two weeks of the session.
+If a student does not initiate the academic withdrawal process and has not participated in an academically-related activity in the class during the first two weeks, the University will initiate an administrative withdrawal from the respective course(s) with no record on the transcript.